Eagleville man was acting strange days before explosions, neighbors say

 The incident forced nearby residents to shelter in place but the order has since been lifted.

-Police have not identified the man that is being sought by police and it is unclear whether he is still inside the home.
+Police have not identified the man that is being sought by police.

+Anyone with any information is asked to call Lower Providence Township Police.